Dr. Lynda Loudon

-Lynda Loudon, DVM, is an accomplished emergency veterinarian with 15 years of experience in her field.
-She is currently Medical Director of Animal Emergency Service in Selden and Commack, Long Island.
+Dr. Loudon is an accomplished emergency veterinarian with 15 years of experience in her field.
+She is currently the Medical Director of Animal Emergency Service in Selden, NY and Commack, NY.
 Dr. Loudon’s professional interests include emergency medicine and critical care, nutrition, pain management and holistic medicine.

 As an emergency veterinarian, Dr. Loudon was too often confronted with a situation where an animal in need of care could not receive treatment due to lack of finances.
 She could no longer allow this to be a factor in her patient’s care and therefore founded Healing Haven Animal Foundation.